bbflunkie/bbflunkie/README.md

 - I worked with a number of 8-bit computers in the early 80's, and that interest has come back with a vengeance :)
 - I've restored my original computers, VIC 20, Commodore 64, and the later Commodore 128's, along with my IBM PC, PS/2 Model 30, and my Macintosh Plus 1MB
 - The Macintosh Plus was my first Apple, I used it for Compuserve while doing BETA Microsoft software development
+- A 25 pin BlueSCSI and a Floppy EMU compliment the Macintosh Plus very well
 - There were many PC's of all shapes and sizes between then and now
 - I'm also working with the Commander X16, Developer version

+- About a year and a half ago I started fooling with Vice (Commodore Emulator) on macOS
+- In the last two days I've learned about and configured Basilisk II and Mini vMac, both running well on macOS
+- The emulators make it easy to assemble Files and Content for the earlier old computers
+-

 <!---
 bbflunkie/bbflunkie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.